Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 ---
 #### Keywords
 #### Questions
-1. What are the diff erent definitions and conceptions of intelligence?
+1. What are the different definitions and conceptions of intelligence? `334`
+2. Fluid and crystallized intelligence ? `334`
+3. Gardners theory of multiple intelligences ?`335`
+4. Information processing appraoch on intelligence ?`336`
+5. Practical intelligence ?`339`
+6. Emotional intelligence ?`339`
-2. What are the major approaches to measuring intelligence ?
+7. What are the major approaches to measuring intelligence ?`341`
+8. Evolution of intelligence tests ?`341`
+9. Francis dalton's take, Alfred binet test ?`341 ->`
+10. IQ formula ?`342`
-3.  what do intelligence tests measure?
+11. what do intelligence tests measure?
-4. How is information process associated with general intelligence ?
-Research shows that people who spend more time on inital encoding of the problem, identifying different aspects of the problem and recalling information from long term memory to associate with the problem score higher than those who do not.Also speed of information processing shows another aspect of intelligence.
+12. How is information processing associated with general intelligence ? `Research shows that people who spend more time on inital encoding of the problem, identifying different aspects of the problem and recalling information from long term memory to associate with the problem score higher than those who do not.Also speed of information processing shows another aspect of intelligence.`
-5. What kinds of human intelligence might machines be unable to mimic?
+13. What kinds of human intelligence might machines be unable to mimic?
-6. Do you believe society should place limitations on just how smart machines can become?
-7. What was Galton’s motivation to identify people of high intelligence ?
+14. What was Galton’s motivation to identify people of high intelligence ?
 Sense of superiorty in showing that people of high social class were more intelligent.
-8. Difference between test validity and test reliability ?
+15. Difference between test validity and test reliability ?
 ---
 #### Summary
 ---